CapTechMobile/BlogFest2019-AppleWatch/Captech Blog/post.md

 ###Create a demo app

-To demonstrate how independent apps work, we are going to create a simple audio streaming watchOS 6 app.
-In this example we’ve simply hard-coded a podcast mp3 file URL for demonstration purposes.
+To demonstrate how independent apps work, we are going to create a simple watchOS 6 app.
+We will be using the new <a href="https://developer.apple.com/xcode/swiftui/">SwiftUI</a> framework and the new <a href="https://developer.apple.com/design/human-interface-guidelines/sf-symbols/overview/">SF Symbols</a> scalable icons, along with the new audio streaming capabilities of watchOS 6.

 To do this demo you will need to download and install the developer betas for macOS 10.15 (Catalina), and Xcode 11 (note that an Apple Developer account is required to download beta software from Apple).

 <https://developer.apple.com/download/>

->Note: At the time of writing the watchOS simulator is unable to play streaming audio.
+><b>Note</b>: At the time of writing, the watchOS simulator is unable to play streaming audio.
 As such, you will need to use an iPhone and paired Apple Watch running the lastest beta OS to actually hear the streamed audio in this demo.
 >

 ####Getting Started